This post compares all of the Amsterdam discount tourist cards available.

 There are a variety of different passes to choose from, so it will be important to pick a tourist pass that best fits your plans while in Amsterdam.

 An all-inclusive tourist pass will typically provide admission to a lot of different locations for free, as well as several tours and transportation around the city.

 Usually, these types of passes can save you the most money (up to 55% off), but it is also usually the most expensive option.

-A build-your-own-pass will allow you to pick a specific number of attractions to see for one low price.
+A pick your attractions pass will allow you to pick a specific number of attractions to see for one low price.

 If you don’t feel like paying for a bunch of activities that you might not have time for, this may be a great way to select only the places you want to experience.

-You can also choose a preset-package which includes access to a few specific locations.
+You can also choose a preset-package that includes access to a few specific locations.

 These attractions are usually some of the most popular places to visit, but an all-inclusive pass may be a better option if you want to see more while in Amsterdam.

-Finally, there is also a museum pass which focuses primarily on museums.
+Finally, there is also a museum pass that focuses primarily on museums.
 If you’re more interested in the art and culture of Amsterdam, this is going to be your best bet.